Long Term Disability Lawyers for Brachial Plexus Injuries

 - Failure to attend an IME appointment – Some insurers require claimants to attend an independent medical exam (IME).
 The IME allows a doctor to examine you to determine whether they agree with your physician’s initial diagnosis.
 The insurance company can issue an automatic denial if you skip the appointment.

 The Employee Retirement Income Security Act (ERISA) is a federal law that establishes standards for health and retirement plans.
 You must follow specific steps required by ERISA if you want to appeal a denied claim.

 You must file an administrative appeal within the timeframe on the denial letter.
 The insurance company will review your appeal to determine if it will reverse the initial decision, and you can submit evidence to prove you are entitled to benefits.

 - Letters from family and friends indicating the impact of the injury on your daily life

 - Statements from employers explaining how the injury prevents you from working

 Contact an Experienced Long Term Disability Lawyer for Brachial Plexus Injuries Today

 Abell and Capitan Law advocates for the rights of injured clients.
-We understand the financial strain of being out of work due to a debilitating injury.
+Our team understands the financial strain of being out of work due to a debilitating injury.

 Brachial plexus injuries can impair physical functioning and prevent someone from performing job-related tasks.
 You might be unable to afford your medical bills and other expenses if you don’t earn your regular income.

-If you can’t work due to a brachial plexus injury, call the upper extremity impairment long term disability lawyers of Abell and Capitan Law at (267) 419-7888 for your free consultation.
+If you can’t work due to a brachial plexus injury, call the long term disability lawyers of Abell and Capitan Law at (267) 419-7888 for your free consultation.
 We can help you with your LTD claim or appeal.